Chalarangelo/30-seconds-of-code/static-parts/README-start.md

 * Use <kbd>Ctrl</kbd> + <kbd>F</kbd> or <kbd>command</kbd> + <kbd>F</kbd> to search for a snippet.
 * Contributions welcome, please read the [contribution guide](CONTRIBUTING.md).
 * Snippets are written in ES6, use the [Babel transpiler](https://babeljs.io/) to ensure backwards-compatibility.
-* You can import these snippets into your text editor of choice (VSCode, Atom, Sublime) using the files found in [this repo](https://github.com/Rob-Rychs/30-seconds-of-code-texteditorsnippets).
+* You can import these snippets into your text editor of choice (VSCode, Atom, Sublime), using the files found in [this repo](https://github.com/Rob-Rychs/30-seconds-of-code-texteditorsnippets).
 * You can import these snippets into Alfred 3, using [this file](https://github.com/lslvxy/30-seconds-of-code-alfredsnippets).
+* You can search, view and copy these snippets from a terminal, using the CLI application from [this repo](https://github.com/sQVe/30s).
 * If you want to follow 30-seconds-of-code on social media, you can find us on [Facebook](https://www.facebook.com/30secondsofcode), [Instagram](https://www.instagram.com/30secondsofcode) and [Twitter](https://twitter.com/30secondsofcode).

 #### Related projects